-PAR Sensor (PAR-BTA)
+PAR Sensor (PAR-BTA )

-Which PAR Sensor (PAR-BTA) do I have?
+Which Apogee sensor head does my PAR Sensor have?

 In May of 2023 the SQ-100X sensor head was introduced for the PAR sensor (previous model was SQ-110).
 The head of the new sensor is attached to the main cable using a P68-rated stainless-steel marine grade (M8) connector.
 This connector is located 25 cm from the sensor head.
 The sensor model number can be found on a white label wrapped around the cable that is located a few centimeters from the sensor head (SQ-100X-SS or SQ-110).
 The new sensor has a default calibration for solar radiation (outside light) and electric light sources.